mosip/mosip-infra/deployment/v3/docs/setup-email-server-via-apache-james.md

 # Troubleshooting

-* If you are not able ot send / receive mail, this could be due to the sender/receiver mail server has blocked your mail server.
+If you are experiencing difficulties with sending or receiving emails, it is possible that the mail server of either the sender or receiver has blocked your mail server.
   For example:
   ```
   Hi.
 This is the James mail server at 0062d7fb41a3.